- Policy Statement

 Requests Involving Job Performance

-The Board representative (or representatives) who receives an accommodation request involving job performance should advise Employee Life of the request by forwarding part I of the reporting form to Employee Life no later than five days after receipt of the request.
-Employee Life will promptly work with the employing division, as appropriate, to respond to the request.
-Absent extenuating circumstances, the CHCO will make a final determination as to how to respond to the request within 30 days of the date on which the Board received the request.
+The Board representative (or representatives) who receives an accommodation request involving job performance should advise Employee Life of the request by filling out and forwarding part I of the reporting form to Employee Life no later than five days after receipt of the request.
+As noted above, Employee Life will work with the requesting employee and employing division, as appropriate, to respond to the request.
+Absent extenuating circumstances, the CHCO or their designee will make a final determination as to how to respond to the request within 30 days of the date on which the Board received the request.

 Requests by Job Applicants

-The Board representative (or representatives) who receives a request for accommodation by a job applicant should advise Employee Life of the request by forwarding part I of the reporting form to Employee Life no later than five days after receipt of the request.
-Employee Life will promptly work with the manager in charge of the vacancy and other divisions, as appropriate, to resolve the request.
-Absent extenuating circumstances, the CHCO will make a final determination as to how to respond to the request within 30 days of the date on which the Board received the request.
+The Board representative (or representatives) who receives a request for accommodation by a job applicant should advise Employee Life of the request by filling out and forwarding part I of the reporting form to Employee Life no later than five days after receipt of the request.
+Employee Life will work with the requesting applicant and the manager in charge of the vacancy and other divisions, as appropriate, to resolve the request.
+Absent extenuating circumstances, the CHCO or their designee will make a final determination as to how to respond to the request within 30 days of the date on which the Board received the request.

 Requests Involving Equal Benefits and Privileges of Employment

 The Board representative (or representatives) who receives an accommodation request involving equal benefits and privileges of employment should advise Employee Life of the request by forwarding part I of the reporting form to Employee Life no later than five days after receipt of the request.
-Employee Life will promptly work with the other divisions, as appropriate, to resolve the request.
-Absent extenuating circumstances, the CHCO will make a final determination as to how to respond to the request within 30 days of the date on which the Board received the request.
+Employee Life will work with the requesting employee and other divisions, as appropriate, to resolve the request.
+Absent extenuating circumstances, the CHCO or their designee will make a final determination as to how to respond to the request within 30 days of the date on which the Board received the request.

-If the request for accommodation is granted, the accommodation will be provided at the same time as the response on the request for accommodation is given to the employee.
-If the accommodation will take longer to provide, the employee will be informed and told when the accommodation will be provided.
-Management's decision to provide a requested accommodation does not constitute an admission by the Board that the individual is disabled under the Rehabilitation Act.
+If the request for accommodation is granted, the accommodation will be provided at the same time as the response to the request for accommodation is given to the requester.
+If the accommodation will take longer to provide, the requester will be informed and told when the accommodation will be provided.
+Management's decision to provide a requested accommodation does not constitute an admission by the Board that the individual who is given the accommodation is disabled under the Rehabilitation Act or that the accommodation provided is a reasonable accommodation under that Act.

-- a supervisor and manager who needs to be told about necessary restrictions on the work or duties of the employee and/or necessary accommodations;
+- a supervisor and manager who need to be told about necessary restrictions on the work or duties of the employee and/or necessary accommodations;

 - first aid and safety personnel if the disability might require emergency medical treatment or assistance in vacating the employee's office in the event of an emergency;